-Have you had this conversation before?
+Have we had this conversation before?
 If so, you need to start keeping detailed (and mandatory) records in your journal.

-Write down the warm-up (any subs), the strength lift and reps and sets, the workout with weights/percents/subs, your results, and how it felt.
+Write down the warm-up (any subs), the strength lift and reps and sets, the workout with weights/bands/subs, your results, and how it felt.

 You can even write what time of day you did the workout, how much sleep you had, your nutrition.
 The more detail you write, the better chance you have of producing better results.
 If you know the conditions it takes to hit PR’s, then it’s motivating to continue with those conditions (ie. 9 hours of sleep, etc.).